Human Rights Paralegal Handling Discrimination Cases Alleging Racism, Agism, Sexism, and much more.Page last modified: September 24 2022

 In addition to protections against discrimination, the Human Rights Code also includes provisions for protection against reprisal for seeking the protections provided for by the Human Rights Code.
 The reprisal protection assures that those who bring complaints to the Human Rights Tribunal of Ontario shall be free to do so without fear of recourse including intimidation or other wrongful responsive hardships.

-Generally, with some exceptions, in regards to the five (5) key areas as indicated above, the Code states that:
+Generally, with some exceptions, in regards to the five (5) key areas, the Human Rights Code states:

 Every person has a right to equal treatment with respect to services, goods and facilities, without discrimination because of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, gender identity, gender expression, age, marital status, family status or disability.